This is a guest post by Justine Grey of JustineGrey.com.

 Any time a visitor clicks on one of those affiliate links and makes a purchase at the retailer’s site, the publisher is entitled to a commission from the retailer for helping them generate a sale.

 The tracking behind affiliate links is handled automatically by the retailer’s affiliate platform.
 Any time a visitor clicks a link, a tracking cookie is stored on the visitor’s web browser that informs the retailer which publisher sent the visitor to their site.

 Those cookies are valid for a set period of time (determined by the retailer) and I’ve seen windows as long as 365 days and as short as 1 hour.
 That means the publisher only gets paid if the visitor makes the purchase within that time period, although that window can be reset if the same visitor clicks the affiliate link again.

 Besides affiliate links, publishers can get access to tracking reports (clicks, sales, impressions), additional promotional materials (banners, copy, email templates) inside the retailer’s affiliate platform.
 These platforms also handle commission payments so publishers can expect to be paid around the same time each month, usually by Paypal or direct deposit.

 In the case of an affiliate store, the publisher’s content is product listings in a store that looks just like a real ecommerce store.

 Instead of listing your own products for sale, you list other retailer’s products and redirect visitors to their sites using your affiliate links.
 When visitors complete their purchase, the retailer pays you a commission and handles product fulfillment directly with that visitor.

-- Lower Margins – The commission rates offered by the majority of physical product affiliate programs won’t blow you away in terms of generosity, so you’ll earn less on each sale than you would selling your own products.
+- Lower Margins: The commission rates offered by the majority of physical product affiliate programs won’t blow you away in terms of generosity, so you’ll earn less on each sale than you would by selling your own products.

 How to Create Your Affiliate Store with Shopify